AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 *  Set up a Magento 2 hardware system using topology and design that at least matches your existing Magento 1 system

-*  Install Magento 2.x (with all modules of this release) and the Data Migration Tool on a system that meets the [Magento system requirements]
+*  Install Magento 2.x (with all modules of this release) and the [!DNL Data Migration Tool] on a system that meets the [Magento system requirements]

-*  Make your custom adjustments to the Data Migration Tool code in case you do not need to migrate some data (like CMS Pages, Sales Rules, etc.) or want to convert your Magento customization during migration.
-Read the Data Migration Tool's [Technical Specification](technical-specification.md) to better understand how migration works from inside
+*  Make your custom adjustments to the [!DNL Data Migration Tool] code in case you do not need to migrate some data (like CMS Pages, Sales Rules, etc.) or want to convert your Magento customization during migration.
+Read the [!DNL Data Migration Tool]'s [Technical Specification](technical-specification.md) to better understand how migration works from inside

 ## Step 3: Dry run